Ezooon/TimeLogger/README.md

 This Is a text-based time tracker application for documenting your day.
 It is designed for quick input to remove any friction for using it.
 Use tags to separate and group your entries.

-### Soon
-This application will also be able to use your filtered entries to generate social media posts.
+This application can  use your filtered entries to generate social media posts.
-That, and it will have a chat with an LLM (most likely LLaMa 2) to provide you with insight on your days.
+That, and it has a chat (most likely LLaMa 2) to provide you with insight on your days.

+> ##### Pro tip
+> the "you" pronouns in your entries would be considered as your talking to the chatbot

 ## Features